emilhovad/bane/README.md

 # bane
-Analysis of rail images and track recording car
+Analysis of rail images and track recording car.

 First the original repo is from https://github.com/YunYang1994/tensorflow-yolov3

 NOTE, we choosed the folder name /tensorflow_yolov3 instead of /tensorflow-yolov3 (might be problematic)